da5nsy/ReproducibleResearch/episodes/step4Doco.md

 # Things to consider

+## Media work

 If you are working with newspapers, artwork or other GLAM (Gallery, Library, Art and Museum) media, have you noted what articles were around it?
 What context did location add?

+## Passwords

+You may want to create a team password manager, or even just a personal one, to track accounts and passwords.

 :::::::::::::::::::::::::::::: challenge